 UNITED STATES OF AMERICA

 This Contract is made between (hereinafter called Person, as defined in the Helium Stewardship Act, 50 U.S.C. §167), a corporation organized and existing under the laws of the State of , with its principal offices at , and the United States of America (hereinafter called “United States” or “Government”), acting through the Bureau of Land Management (BLM) of the Department of the Interior.
-The executing parties to this Contract are hereinafter jointly referred to as the “Parties”.
+The executing parties to this Contract are hereinafter jointly referred to as the “Parties.”

+This Contract is referred to as an “Original Storage Contract” in the new storage contract with the Purchaser of Helium Lot #1.
+When referring to the Purchaser of the Federal Helium System, this Contract has been amended to add “Real Property” before Purchaser.

-The Parties jointly understand, acknowledge, and agree that this Contract will be assigned by the Government to the Purchaser of the Federal Helium System upon Federal conveyance of the Federal Helium System to private ownership under the terms and conditions hereinafter provided as required under the provisions of the Helium Stewardship Act, 50 U.S.C. §167d(d), as amended.
+The Parties jointly understand, acknowledge, and agree that this Contract will be assigned by the Government to the Real Property Purchaser of the Federal Helium System upon Federal conveyance of the Federal Helium System to private ownership under the terms and conditions hereinafter provided as required under the provisions of the Helium Stewardship Act, 50 U.S.C. §167d(d), as amended.

 In consideration of the mutual promises and covenants contained herein, the United States and Person agree as follows: